kumarvis/General-Reading/Books/SummariesWithNotes/Book-DoEpicShit.md

 ### 5. `Doing the things that are the Most Important are the things that Make you important.`

-What makes me important in my new work environment?
+How to implement the above idea: Make a WEEKLY list of the tasks which are important for your workplace.
+Make sure you DISCUSS and Execute them successfully.
+Example what makes me important in my new work environment?

 1. Get hold of code
 2. Ease the process
 3. Innovate

-- How to implement the above idea: Make a WEEKLY list of the tasks which are important for your workplace.
-Make sure you DISCUSS and Execute them successfully.

 ### 6.`Fear has led to more procrastination than laziness ever will.
 You don’t procrastinate because you are lazy.
 You procrastinate because you are scared.`